jamieh8821/HUANGJA8_git_testing/README.md

 What is your major?: Data Science
 What year are you in school?: Sophomore
 Where are you from?: Michigan
-What is your programming background?: Python, HTML, and JavaScript
+What is your programming background?: Python and HTML